 - That said, have alone time with each of your dogs if possible to encourage their preferences and build your bond with them.
 That can be cuddles on the couch, a walk in the park, a ride in the car, a grooming session, a nap in the garden, games, treat sessions, agility training, obedience training or other activities.
 Don’t expect all your dogs to enjoy doing the same things, especially if they are diverse breeds and ages or health levels.
 You don’t have to split them up to do this.

-- Spend time working with them as a group and getting them to do group things, like “sit” or “wait”.
+- Spend time working with them as a group and getting them to do group things.
 When you have 180kg of dog as I do at the moment, the last thing you need is dogs who can’t wait or who barge you.
-A group “wait” is vital.
-A group “sit” can start that off.
-A group “all eyes on me” can also help them take their minds off each other and focus on you.
-And, let’s face it, if time with you and other dogs is highly rewarding, it won’t take long for grumbles to cease.
+Let’s face it, if time with you and other dogs is highly rewarding, it won’t take long for grumbles to cease.

 - Teach “Enough” to those dogs who compete for affection or attention, and be prepared at the beginning of your newly-formed group to have to reduce petting to a minimum as well.
 I’ve found that calling a dog who is greedy for affection, or going to them when they are calm or quiet is great.
 Teaching “Enough” will also stop them coming and sticking their dirty great heads in when you’re petting others.
 Guess what?
 The 3Ds work here too!
 Pet your dogs separately and build in petting if you have a dog who is greedy for affection.
 In this case, you are their resource and it does you no favours to oblige them every time they demand love.
 Neither, though, does it do you any favours to punish them or completely ignore them.
 Don’t accept impatience or bad manners.
 Adult dogs do need to be taught that all good things come to those who wait if you want them to be patient and polite.
 Don’t just expect it, or put it down to ‘jealousy’.
 It’s just something they haven’t learned yet.

-- Practise walking on leash all together.
+- Practise walking on lead all together.
 Someone asked me how I walk all my dogs… well, we know where we walk!
-And although we often go places where we don’t always need to be on a leash, I practise anyway.
+And although we often go places where we don’t always need to be on a lead, I practise anyway.
 My own dogs know where they walk and although it takes a bit of time to walk with a new dog as well, we manage.
 I like to walk my dogs.
-I appreciate there are times when I might have one or two on the leash, all four off leash, or times when I need all four on leash.
+I appreciate there are times when I might have one or two on the lead, all four off lead, or times when I need all four on lead.
 Guess what?
-Those times when I need to put all four on leash are times when they’re highly reactive, stressed, excited – blah blah.
-The last thing I need is to have four dogs who are uncontrollable on the leash.
+Those times when I need to put all four on lead are times when they’re highly reactive, stressed, excited – blah blah.
+The last thing I need is to have four dogs who are uncontrollable on the lead.
 Any reputable dog walking business will give you great guidance on how to do that.

 Knowing these ten simple things and reminding yourself of them can be the difference between a hostile, tense household and one that is calm, relaxed and at ease.